feedm3/learning-static-website-hosting-on-aws-s3/README.md

 ### Setup AWS

-1. Go to S3 in your AWS account.
+1. Go to [S3](https://console.aws.amazon.com/s3/home) in your AWS account.
 2. Create a new bucket on S3
+3. By default your bucket is private and no one can access it so we have to configure it to make it publicly available:
-    - To enable static website hosting open the properties tab, click on _Static Website Hosting_ and check _Enable Website 	Hosting_.
-Fill in the index and error page.
+    - Open the properties tab, click on _Static Website Hosting_ and check _Enable Website Hosting_.
+Also fill in the path to your index and error page (you can do this later after setting up you repo).
-    - You also have to set the `read` access to public, otherwise no one could access the bucket although static hosting is 	enabled.
-To set the correct access click on _Permissions_ and _Edit bucket policy_ and fill in the following police but replace YOUR_BUCKET_NAME with your bucket name
+    - You also have to give `read` access to public otherwise no one could access the bucket although static hosting is enabled.
+To set the access click on _Permissions_ and _Edit bucket policy_ and fill in the following policy but replace `YOUR_BUCKET_NAME` with - you wouldn't have guessed it - your bucket name

 ```
 {